DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 You also must set an **Example Value**.
 The example value will be used as the initial value for each variation when adding this variable to a feature.

-An **Enum** schema will allow you to to input allowable values for a string or number variable.
+An **Enum** schema will allow you to input allowable values for a string or number variable.

 If “enum” type is selected, users define the allowable variable values in the **Enum Values** input field below the type dropdown.